DaanJansen94/ebolaseq/README.md

 The tool will then proceed with downloading and processing the sequences based on your choices.

-### Output Files and Visualization

-After running ebolaseq, you'll find the following key output files:

-1. Sequence files:
-   - `<output_dir>/FASTA/filtered_*_complete_1.fasta`: Filtered sequences
-   - `<output_dir>/FASTA/MAFFT_output/Ebola_Combined_aligned.fasta`: MAFFT alignment
-   - `<output_dir>/FASTA/TrimAl_output/Ebola_trimmed.fasta`: Trimmed alignment

-2. Tree files (in <output_dir>/FASTA/IQTree_output/):
-   - `Ebola_tree.treefile`: Final phylogenetic tree (Newick format)
-   - `Ebola_tree.iqtree`: IQTree log file with analysis details
-   - `Ebola_tree.contree`: Consensus tree with bootstrap support values

-3. Metadata:
-   - `<output_dir>/FASTA/location.txt`: Tab-separated file with sequence locations (for FigTree)
-   - `<output_dir>/BEAST_input/`: Directory containing BEAST-formatted files (optional, created when selecting BEAST output format)
-     - `location.txt`: Location data in BEAST format
-     - Additional BEAST input files for phylogeographic analysis

-### Visualizing the Tree

-You can visualize the phylogenetic tree using FigTree (available at: http://tree.bio.ed.ac.uk/software/figtree/):

-1. Open FigTree and load `Ebola_tree.treefile` from the IQTree_output directory
-2. To color branches by location:
-   - Click on 'File' → 'Import Annotations'
-   - Select either `location.txt` file (from FASTA or BEAST_input directory)
-   - In the sidebar, under 'Appearance', select 'Colour by' → 'location'

-This will create a colored tree where branches are grouped by geographical location, helping to visualize the spatial distribution of the virus lineages.

-Note: BEAST-formatted output files are optionally created when selecting the BEAST format during the interactive prompts.
-These files can be used for more detailed phylogeographic analyses in BEAST.

 ## Dependencies

 - Python ≥ 3.6